dav1d-c/github-webhook-example/README.md

 direnv: export +GITHUB_COMMENT_MENTION +GITHUB_EMAIL_PRIVATE +GITHUB_ORG_NAME +GITHUB_PERSONAL_ACCESS_TOKEN +GITHUB_WEBHOOK_SECRET
 ```

-If one doesn't have direnv and want to run the webhook reciever without it, then the .envrc file can be sourced into your running shell *(assumes BASH or equivilent):*
+If one doesn't have direnv and wanted to run the webhook reciever without it, then the .envrc file can be sourced into your running shell *(assumes BASH or equivilent):*

 ```
 source .envrc